 New speech acquisition data published by Dr. Sharynne McLeod and Dr. Kate Crowe challenges some long-held beliefs about how and when sounds emerge.
 Results suggests that developmental norms are common across all languages, initial sounds develop as early as age 2, and the majority of sounds are mastered by age 5, including the American /r/.

 We sat down with Dr. Sharynne McLeod of Charles Sturt University in Bathurst, Australia and had a lively conversation about the results of the cumulative research she has led and been part of.
 Here is a quick recap and four take-aways from the conversation.

 Dr. McLeod spoke at the Bilinguistics 2023 SLP Conference on Speech Sound Disorders.
 People raved about her presentation.
 It was incredible.
 You can still catch the talk inside of SLP Impact.
-Watch this short video about the event.

 Important Take-Aways from These Decades of Research on Speech Acquisition Data

 Dr. Sharynne McLeod is so easy to listen to and her humility is pervasive in everything she shares.
 If you are new to her work, there are some things we don’t want to skip past: Her work spans decades.
 She received funding and traveled extensively to the countries of many of the languages she studied.
 She purchased and explored oodles of evaluations tools in multiple languages to understand the normative data on which they are based.
 Her country is her lab: The people working with and for her are out in the rural communities, towns, and urban centers of Australia.